jessearmand/zola-site/content/2024-10-13-whats-up-with-software.md

 +++
 title = "What's happening with software?" date = 2024-10-13T14:33:26+08:00
-tags = ["software", "artificial intelligence", AI, speculation"]
+tags = ["software", "artificial intelligence", "AI", "speculation"]
 +++

 About 13 years ago, [software was eating the world](https://a16z.com/why-software-is-eating-the-world/), and just last month [taste is eating Silicon Valley](https://www.workingtheorys.com/p/taste-is-eating-silicon-valley).
 As the author of the post, Anu Atluru, said, ["Taste is eating software.
 Taste is the new weapon."](https://www.workingtheorys.com/i/149057938/taste-is-eating-software-taste-is-the-new-weapon).
 While I won't pretend to fully understand what's happening, I can observe what has happened to software and speculate on what it might become.